tordans/WPFBOGP/readme.txt

 * check for charset being set and do it if not - should help with internationalization for desc. (props -> birgire on github)

 = 2.1 =
-* version was used in dev only
+* version was used in dev only.
+I messed up so... version bump. sorry.

 = 2.0.7 =
 * fixes bug with certain plugins not showing description tags properly